 The Mermaid Mask returns with humorous dialogue, that gloriously haunting music, and the same rich, unique illustrations we’ve come to expect from the series.
 The map, hinted at briefly, promises many locations.
 Clues can now be picked up and examined “three-dimensionally” by spinning them around.
 Puzzles and case files return with more detail than before.

 There is a limited number of rooms that can be explored in the demo, with lots of items that can be clicked on and discussed.
-I played the whole demo on my Steam Deck in about 15 minutes.
+I played the whole demo in about 15 minutes.
 I’ve been keeping an eye out for The Mermaid Mask for over five years, and SFB Games is confident that 2026 is finally the year.
 I’d say I can’t wait, but I’ve waited this long — I’ll be patient and wait a bit more.
 Good things are worth waiting for.

 – Written by Amanda Tien